TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-7.md

   const [startColumnIndex, startColumnOffset, columnSizes] = getRangeToRender(columnCount, columnOffsetMapping, width, scrollColumnOffset);
 ```

+It was a little more fiddly but still a pretty mechanical process.

 # Function Component JSX

-A little more fiddly but still a pretty mechanical process.
 That leaves the meat of the function component - the JSX rendering.
-For `VirtualList` I wrote some far too clever code that involved an iteration over the item sizes array.
+For `VirtualList` I wrote some [far too clever code]({% link _posts/2024-02-19-modern-react-virtual-scroll-grid-4.md %}) that involved an iteration over the item sizes array.

+{% raw %}

 ```
     <div onScroll={onScroll} ref={outerRef} style={{ position: "relative", height, width, overflow: "auto", willChange: "transform" }}>